-Romans believed in the supernatural – an element that repeatedly appears in the most famous Rome myths and legends.
-Just as well, they needed to have heroes, which regularly appear in many stories.
+Romans believed in the supernatural, which repeatedly appears in the most famous Roman myths and legends.
+They also needed heroes who regularly appeared in many stories.

 This post summarizes the best known Rome myths and legends.